orbitalfoundation/pluto/README.md

 - linking: packaging dependencies as separate crates better such as makepad itself -> needs a new version probably

 ### TODO -> stories

+	* high performance display access story
+		- effectively wasm modules should be directly referring to a display list builder pattern
+		- they build small pieces of gpu tech, and that gets hoisted over the wall into gpu land
+		- in a way it is kind of like a scenegraph, in that there are handles on concepts, but pieces are computational not declarative

 	* wasm story 1;
 		* order camera to yield frames